xiweihp/xiwei.github.io/aboutme.md

 - I love my family and friends :)
 - Can never stop eating
 - Favorite DJs: R3HAB, Illenium, Flume, DVBBS
+- Soccer is my favorite sport to watch.
+I'm a fan of Philipp Lahm
+- Love everything of LA and especially the Santa Monica Pier at night
+- A book person.
+Like detective novels
+- DM me for more

 ### my professional experience